 BIRMINGHAM, Ala.
 (Nov.
-10, 2021)-----The cross country programs of the Southeastern Conference will compete in the NCAA Regional Championships Friday at various sites around the country.
+10, 2022)-----The cross country programs of the Southeastern Conference will compete in the NCAA Regional Championships Friday at various sites around the country.

 Eighteen teams will automatically qualify for the NCAA Championships by finishing as one of the top two teams at any of the nine regional races.
 The remaining 13 at-large teams for the final site are selected by the NCAA Division I Cross Country Subcommittee.
 Thirty-six individuals automatically qualify for the championships races by being one of the top four regional finishers not on an advancing team.

 Two additional individuals are selected at large by the committee.
 The NCAA Championships will be held Nov.
-20 in Tallahassee, Fla.
+19 in Stillwater, Okla.

 Alabama, Auburn, Florida, Georgia, Ole Miss, Mississippi State, Tennessee and Vanderbilt will compete in the South Region Championship in Huntsville, Ala.
 The women's 6K race is schedule to start at 8:30 a.m.
 CT, while the men's 10K follows at 9:30 a.m.
 CT.

-Arkansas, LSU and Texas A&M will run in the South Central Region Championship in Waco, Texas.
-The women's race will begin at 10 a.m.
-CT, followed be the men's race at 11 a.m.
+Arkansas, LSU and Texas A&M will run in the South Central Region Championship in Bryan-College Station, Texas.
+The women's race will begin at 9:15 a.m.
+CT, followed be the men's race at 10:15 a.m.
 CT.

 Kentucky and South Carolina will compete in the Southeast Region Championship in Louisville, Ky.
 The women's race is scheduled to begin at 10 a.m.
 CT, followed by the men's race at 11 a.m.
 CT.

-Missouri will run in the Midwest Region Championship in Iowa City, Iowa, with the women's race slated for an 11 a.m.
+Missouri will serve as host to the Midwest Region Championship in Columbia, Mo., with the women's race slated for an 11 a.m.
 CT start time, followed by the men's race at 12 p.m.
 CT.

-Three SEC women's teams are ranked in the most recent top-25: Arkansas at No. 8, Alabama at No. 11 and Ole Miss at No. 15.
-Arkansas is the highest ranked SEC men's team at No. 7, while Ole Miss is ranked 19th.
+Three SEC men's teams are ranked in the most recent top-25: Alabama at No. 16, Tennessee at No. 20 and Arkansas at No. 22.
+Alabama is the highest ranked SEC women's team at No. 7, while Arkansas is ranked 23rd.